Sabnock-k/Hookkey/README.md

 ## 🎯 Why I Made This

 I created **Hookkey** after seeing a YouTube video showcasing a hardware-based keylogger using a USB Rubber Ducky.
-I was curious to explore the concept purely with software and minimal payloads.
+I was curious to explore the concept purely with software and minimal payloads without using a USB rubber ducky (because i can't afford one).

-The goal of this project is to help others understand the basics of how keyloggers work and encourage ethical security research.
+The goal of this project is to send a payload script as short as possible with the help of pastebin.com,to help others understand the basics of how keyloggers work and encourage ethical security research.

 ---